setastart/GalaxiaEditor/README.md

 - Allows you to increase your project longevity by simplifying upgrades and being always ready for whatever future may bring.
 - Allows you to build the fastest dynamic PHP websites by including only what you need.

+### Editor configuration in PHP
+- No more yaml, xml, toml, ini or other configuration formats or external dependencies.
+GalaxiaEditor expects the configuration to be a PHP array.
+- Use your website constants, functions, models and code in the configuration.
+- Configuration array builders help you build the array with type safety, code hinting and completion (in an IDE like PhpStorm).
+- Performant loading by caching a configuration file for every user.
+- Built-in advanced permission management.

 ### Core helper classes under `Galaxia` namespace include: